 MPA Mission Statement: Our students, faculty and staff create learning communities to explore and implement socially just, democratic public service.
-We think critically and creatively; communicate effectively; work
+We think critically and creatively; communicate effectively; work collaboratively; embrace diversity; we value fairness and equity; advocate powerfully on behalf of the public; and imagine new possibilities to accomplish positive change in our workplaces and in our communities.
+"Be the Change."

 Course Description & Learning Goals: To manage or not to manage,...is this the question?
 Perhaps it is better to ask how to manage, when to manage, who to manage, where to manage, what to manage, and why manage?
 Just like organs in the human body, organizations do not function in isolation.
-Similar to humans, public and non-profit organizations need sustenance, security, movement, change, aspirations, awareness of their internal and external environments, and management.
-It is both a calling and job for managers to recognize and manage the multiple facets of any organization; especially the human components.
-In this course each student will have the opportunity to study organization theory/ development/ behavior, and practice their studies with hands on application of their own unique management style.
-Each student will learn to assess situations for a ripe "management moment" by recognizing the strengths and weaknesses of organizations with the know how to implement recommendations for moving forward through action plans and develop the skills of active listening, public speaking, and professional writing.
+Similar to humans, organizations need sustenance, security, movement, change, aspirations, awareness of their internal and external environments, and... management.

+It is both a calling and job for managers to recognize the multiple facets of any organization; especially the human components.
+In this course each student will have the opportunity to study organization theory/ development/ behavior and then practice their studies with hands on application of their own unique management styles.
+Each student will learn to assess situations for a ripe "management moment" by recognizing the strengths and weaknesses of organizations with the know how to implement recommendations.

-Fair Warning: This course is offered in an intensive 5 week format.
-Coursework will require a large amount of self-directed learning through readings, assignments, presentations, workshops, and a webinar.
+Fair Warning: This course is offered in an intensive two weekend format plus two Mondays.
+Assignments will be worked on in-between class meetings.
+Coursework will require a large amount of self-directed learning through readings, assignments, workshops, and a webinar.